Sal7one/HideTwitterTags/README.md

 # Now it works for all languages

-It also has Hard coded support for English, Arabic, German, Spanish
+It also has Hard coded support for English, Arabic, German, Spanish (This probably won't be needed anyways)

 # Features